Information for Patients

 4. What does participation involve?

 If you are happy to have your health information included in the NEDA database, you do not have to do anything.
 Measurement information from your echocardiogram will be entered into NEDA which is a secure database.
 None of your heart images will be included in the database.
 The NEDA database will also collect information such as your name, date of birth, gender, body measurements, diagnosis and location of your treating institution.
 No other health information from your medical record will be collected.
-The limited information we collect will be linked to the National Hospital Morbidity Database and the National Death Index periodically.
+The limited information we collect will be linked to the National Death Index (NDI) and state and territory-based hospital morbidity datasets (admission and emergency data) periodically.
 Any research being conducted using NEDA will be performed using de-identified information that cannot be re-identified.
 De-identified data (from which you can never be identified) may also be used by authorised external national organisations for development of new systems for early diagnosis, such as artificial intelligence.

 The NEDA program involves the following: